 The long awaited PwC Air Links Infrastructure Report has finally been released on Friday 8th March, following a request for its publication made by The 2020 Association under the States of Guernsey Code of Practice for Access to Public Information, (2014).

 The 2020 Association made its request on Monday 4th March.
 After an immediate holding response saying that the States would “aim to respond within 20 days”, the Policy and Resources Committee then stated to the Association that the Report would be released by Monday 11th March.
-It was in fact released on Friday 8th March
+A draft was in fact released on Friday 8th March, an interim version on Tuesday 12th March and the final release on Wednesday 13th March.

 James Collings, the Chief Executive of the 2020 Association, said: “We are very pleased that as a result of our efforts, and apparently following some urgent scrambling caused by the receipt of our request, this important Report has now been opened up so that the public, who have paid for it, can examine its content and judge how it has been handled by our government.
 We will ourselves be looking at the Report in the light of the comments made during States’ Debates after receipt of the Report but before it was made public.